STARIONGROUP/Redshift/README.md

 Author: Alex Vorobiev

-This file is part of Redshift.Orm.Contributions to the code-base are welcome.
-However, before we can accept your contributions we ask any contributor to sign the Contributor License Agreement (CLA) and send this digitaly signed to s.gerene@rheagroup.com.
-You can find the CLA's in the CLA folder.
+This file is part of Redshift.Orm

 Redshift.Orm is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by